-Miami Felony Defense Attorney
+Miami Felony Lawyer

 In Florida, felonies are the most complex and serious offenses.
 A felony conviction can lead to lengthy prison terms, fines worth tens of thousands of dollars, and a criminal record that can follow you around for the rest of your life, making it extremely hard to find employment, get housing, apply for college, or otherwise live a normal life.